aptech/docs/docs/CR-plotAddArrow.rst

     x_end = 0.4;
     y_end = 0.5;

-    //Set arrowhead at the end to 15 px
+    // Set arrowhead at the end to 15 px
-    //No arrowhead at the beginning of the arrow head_size = { 15, 0 };
+    // No arrowhead at the beginning of the arrow head_size = { 15, 0 };

-    //Add an arrow to graph
+    // Add an arrow to graph
     plotAddArrow(x_start, y_start, x_end, y_end, head_size);

 Add an arrow between points